MySQL SOUNDS LIKE is one of the String Function, which is useful to compare the Soundex codes of a given two string expressions.

 SELECT 'MySQL' SOUNDS LIKE 'MySQ';

 Let me show you another example of SOUNDS LIKE for better understanding.
-First two statements are showing that the SOUNDS LIKE and SOUNDEX comparison returns same.
-Within the last statement, we used NULL value.
-Remember, SOUNDS LIKE function returns NULL for NULL argument value.
+The first two statements are showing that the SOUNDS LIKE and SOUNDEX comparison returns the same.
+Within the last statement, we used a NULL value.
+Remember, the SOUNDS LIKE function returns NULL for NULL argument value.